Postherpetic neuralgia is pain, headaches, and nerve problems that

 do daily activities.
 It may also increase the risk for depression.

 treatment of shingles with antiviral medicines may prevent postherpetic neuralgia.
-After postherpetic neuralgia occurs, certain
+If postherpetic neuralgia does occur, certain